 You are more apt to be killed by a cow, lightning bolt, vending machine, power tool or court-ordered execution than by a shark.

 ∇ Humans attack sharks.
-The greatest enemy of sharks is man.
+The greatest enemy of sharks are humans.
 Millions of sharks are being slaughtered every year to meet the demand for shark fins and shark meat.
-About 11,000 sharks per hour, 250,000 sharks per week, 70 – 90 million sharks per year are killed by humans either through targeted fishing for fins, meat and other products, or through by catch of other fisheries.
+About 11,000 sharks per hour, 250,000 sharks per week, 70 – 90 million sharks per year are killed by humans either through targeted fishing for fins, meat, and other products or through bycatch of other fisheries.